 In our graduate program you will master probabilistic modeling, data mining and machine learning, operations research and statistics, and work on projects that combine these tools to solve complex problems and make informed decisions.

-If you have a quantitative undergraduate degree and have taken Calculus I-II-III, Linear Algebra and Probability, our 30-credit M.S. in applied mathematics - data analytics program provides students with experience in:
+If you have a quantitative undergraduate degree and have taken Calculus I-II-III, Linear Algebra and Probability, then our 30-credit M.S. in applied mathematics - data analytics program provides students with experience in:

 statistical methodology and probabilistic modeling

 You will use computing and programming environments such as MATLAB, R and Python.
 You can also take electives in mathematics, business and computer science.